-The $e^+e^-$ collisions at CEPC offer high luminosity in photon-mediated processes, and hence provides a unique opportunity to measure photon-lepton interactions.
+The e^+e^- collisions at CEPC offer high luminosity in photon-mediated processes, and hence provides a unique opportunity to measure photon-lepton interactions.
 Leptons' effective electromagnetic vertices have long been a popular topic with high-energy lepton collisions, as measurements of the lepton-photon coupling above pair-production threshold or at the weak scale can be interpreted as probes of BSM theory that can modify such form factors.

-1. General remarks on $\mu/e$ g-2
+1. General remarks on $\mu/e \ g-2$

 Muon/electron g-2 measurements can serve as important probes for NP beyond the SM.
 It has been known for a long time that the SM prediction of the muon anomalous magnetic moment $a{\mu} \equiv (g-2){\mu}/2$ has subtle deviations from the experimental values.
-Combining the recent reported FNAL muon g-2 measurement with the previous BNL+FNAL results, the updated world-averaged experimental value [679] of $a{\mu}$ has a 5.0 $\sigma$ deviation from the SM prediction provided by the Muon g-2 Theory Initiative [680].
-Besides, the SM prediction of the electron g-2 also has a $2.4\sigma/1.6\sigma$ deviation using $^{133}Cs/^{87}Rb$ [681, 682] atoms experimental data with negative/positive central value.
+Combining the recent reported FNAL muon g-2 measurement with the previous BNL+FNAL results, the updated world-averaged experimental value [674] of a{μ} has a 5.0 σ deviation from the SM prediction provided by the Muon g-2 Theory Initiative [675].
+Besides, the SM prediction of the electron g-2 also has a $2.4\sigma/1.6\sigma$ deviation using ${}^{133}Cs/{}^{87}Rb$ [676, 677] atoms experimental data with negative/positive central value.
 However, this picture is complicated by recent lattice results for the hadronic vacuum polarisation (HVP) contributions to the anomalous magnetic moment.
-The only lattice result with a comparable uncertainty comes from the Budapest-Marseille-Wuppertal (BMW) collaboration [683, 684] and it disagrees significantly with the data-driven estimate.
-Using the lattice value instead would reduce the deviation to only $0.9\sigma$ This result is also supported by recent lattice comparings to the BMW result [685-688].
-A comparison of different lattice results and the data-driven approach [689] gives a $3.8\sigma$ tension between the data-driven estimate and the lattice QCD estimates.
+The only lattice result with a comparable uncertainty comes from the Budapest-Marseille-Wuppertal (BMW) collaboration [678, 679] and it disagrees significantly with the data-driven estimate.
+Using the lattice value instead would reduce the deviation to only 0.9σ This result is also supported by recent lattice comparings to the BMW result [680-683].
+A comparison of different lattice results and the data-driven approach [684]gives a 3.8σ tension between the data-driven estimate and the lattice QCD estimates.
 As a result, the discrepancy between the data-driven estimates and the lattice QCD calculations still needs to be settled before unambiguously calling out for NP beyond the SM.
-However, NP explanations of the deviation between the theory white paper prediction and the measured value also make predictions that can be tested at the future colliders [690], such as the CEPC.
+However, NP explanations of the deviation between the theory white paper prediction and the measured value also make predictions that can be tested at the future colliders [685], such as the CEPC.

 FIG. 88: A simplified BSM scenario with a scalar and a fermion.
-The color-coding shows the minimal coupling to right-handed muons to explain the muon g-2.
-Outside of this colored region, the muon g-2 cannot be explained within $1\sigma$ .
+The color-coding shows the minimal coupling to right-handed muons to explain the muon g - 2.
+Outside of this colored region, the muon g - 2 cannot be explained within 1σ .
 The shaded grey region shows the LHC exclusions and the shaded orange region is excluded by compressed spectra.
 The shaded blue region (top left) is excluded due to a charged stable particle.

 The generic NP contributions to muon g-2 is expected to scale as where $M{\rm BSM}$ is the mass of the NP particles in the loop and $C{\rm BSM}$ is a loop suppressed coefficient.
-This means that without some special enhancement the mass scale of the NP should be $\lesssim 200-300$ GeV for perturbative NP explanations.
-This is illustrated for a simple model with a new scalar and a new fermion in Fig. 88, where the colour contours show the minimum value of the coupling to right-handed muons required to explain the muon g-2, and anything outside that region cannot explain the muon g-2 within $1\sigma$ .
+This means that without some special enhancement the mass scale of the NP should be $\leq 200-300$ GeV for perturbative NP explanations.
+This is illustrated for a simple model with a new scalar and a new fermion in Fig. 88, where the colour contours show the minimum value of the coupling to right-handed muons required to explain the muon g-2, and anything outside that region cannot explain the muon g-2 within 1σ .